 - And always, the bay is a place of subtle, but incomparable beauty.

-- 2Unable to be compared; totally different: censorship still exists, but now it’s incomparable with what it wasMore example sentences
+- 2Unable to be compared; totally different in nature or extent: censorship still exists, but now it’s absolutely incomparable with what it wasMore example sentences

 - So Iraq and South Africa are totally incomparable, in my view.